weberBen/geogebra-solver/packages/geogebra-optimizer-ui/README.md

 });
 ```

+### Export Quality Warnings

+⚠️ **IMPORTANT**: Be aware of the following limitations when using webhook exports, especially for DXF conversion:

+#### DXF Export Quality

+**Bézier to Polyline Conversion:**
+- DXF format does not support Bézier curves natively
+- All curves are converted to polylines (many small line segments)
+- This can result in:
+  - **Loss of smooth curves** → Quality degradation on complex shapes
+  - **Very large file sizes** for detailed drawings
+  - **Potential machinery wear** (laser cutters, CNC routers) due to high segment count
+  - **Slower machine operation** from processing thousands of micro-segments

+**Recommendation:** Adjust the `tolerance` parameter to balance quality vs. file size.
+Lower tolerance = more segments = smoother curves but larger files and more machine wear.

+#### GeoGebra Vector Export Precision Limitations

+**SVG/PDF/EPS Export Issues:**
+- GeoGebra's vector export has inherent precision limitations
+- Curve interpolation method is not officially documented by GeoGebra
+- For complex objects, GeoGebra may use polyline approximations instead of true Bézier curves
+- Control points and coordinates may be rounded during export

+**Recommendation:** For highest precision requirements, export PNG at high DPI (300-600) instead of vector formats, then use image-to-vector conversion if needed.

+#### vpype Conversion (Example Server)

+The included example server uses `vpype` for SVG to DXF conversion:
+- Converts all curves to polylines for DXF compatibility
+- The `tolerance` parameter controls precision vs. file size tradeoff
+- Lower tolerance = more accurate curves but exponentially more segments

 ### Default Configuration

 If `webhookConfig` is not provided, the UI falls back to a default DXF export configuration suitable for testing.